gabeweng/gabeweng.github.io/_posts/2020-08-04-information-retrieval-evaluation.md

 |4|0|$$log_{2}(4+1) = log_{2}(5) = 2.321928094887362$$|0 / 2.3219 = 0|
 |5|1|$$log_{2}(5+1) = log_{2}(6) = 2.584962500721156$$|1 / 2.5849 = 0.3868|

-Based on these calculated values, we can now calculate DCG at various K values simply by taking the sum up to k.
+Based on these penalized scores, we can now calculate DCG at various k values simply by taking their sum up to k.

 |k|DCG@k|
 |---|---|